-If you are a member of an online discussion group, then you are probably already familiar with the concept of featured posts.
+If you are a member of online discussion boards, then you are probably already familiar with the concept of a ”sticky” or featured topic.

-A featured or sticky post is where an item does not get displaced by newer entries while older threads appear down the screen.
+A featured or sticky forum post is where an entry is fixed to the top of the screen while older threads display lower down the screen.

-Like online forums, WordPress allows you to display posts at the top of your blog page and your newer entries get added below the featured item and older posts get pushed down the page.
+Like online forums, WordPress allows you to display important posts at the top of your blog post page while your newer entries appear below the featured item and older post entries get pushed down the page.

-For this tutorial, you should already be familiar with basic WordPress features like:
+For this tutorial, we recommend familiarizing yourself with basic WordPress features like:

-- How to specify the number of posts to display on the blog post page
+- How to set the number of blog posts to display on your blog post page

-By default, WordPress normally displays your blog posts on your blog page with the latest items at the top …
+In WordPress, blog posts are typically listed in reverse chronological order on your blog page with the latest items displayed at the top …

-(Latest posts display at the top of the blog posts page and older posts get pushed down the page)
+(Newer posts appear at the top of your blog page while older items get pushed down the page)

-Depending on how many blog posts your site is set up to display on your blog page, most recent posts display at the top of the blog summary page and older posts get pushed down the page.
+Depending on how many blog posts your site’s settings is configured to display on your blog page, newer posts appear at the top of the blog posts summary page while older entries get pushed down the page.

-In WordPress, you can set some of your posts as Sticky and make them appear above all other posts.
-Sticky posts will stay at the top of your blog page until you uncheck the ‘Sticky’ option on the Edit screen for that particular post.
+In WordPress, you can set posts as Sticky if you want these to display above all other posts.
+Sticky posts will remain pinned to the top of your blog post page until you deselect the ‘Sticky’ option on your Post Edit screen.

-Here’s how to make your WordPress post sticky:
+Here is how to make a post sticky:

-Log into the administration section and choose Posts > All Posts …
+Log into the Dashboard and select Posts > All Posts …

 (Table Of Posts)